-The line says, “Please note that cruises that begin, end or visit Canada will require sailing guests ages 12 and above who are not Canadian citizens be fully vaccinated, unless they are granted a medical exemption.”
+The line says, “Please note that cruises that begin, end, or visit Canada will require sailing guests ages 12 and above who are not Canadian citizens to be fully vaccinated unless they are granted a medical exemption.”

 It’s important to note that guests still need to apply for an exemption.
 This allotment is up to 10 percent of the voyage, and the line could put occupancy caps on unvaccinated guests allowed to sail to remain in compliance with CDC guidelines.

 A negative test result is still required on all Princess voyages through a PCR, Antigen, or NAAT test.

 The news comes on the heels of restrictions loosening around the world, with countries dropping protocols and trying to get back to normal in the safest way possible.

 Over in Europe, two Carnival Corporation brands are testing cruises with pre-cruise testing, including Holland America Line voyages from Amsterdam and P&O Cruises’ Iona voyages to Norway.